 - high-content imaging

-No. We aim to assist academic researchers in the development of innovative therapies to treat all types of human diseases.
+No. We aim to assist researchers in the development of innovative therapies to treat all types of human diseases.

 Applications for subsidised screens are open to researchers from Australian research institutions and small-to-medium enterprises.
 An expert review panel meets periodically to select the successful applications.

 Researchers who are not eligible to apply for subsidised screens are encouraged to contact us regarding the possibility of collaborative or contract-based projects.